-Finally, I evaluate the wage and inequality consequences of generative AI advances.
-To do this, the present framework needs to be extended to include multiple demographic groups that have different comparative advantages across different tasks, as in Acemoglu and Restrepo (2022).
+Acemoglu and Restrepo (2022).
 To save space, I do not introduce this generalization and refer the reader to that paper.
-Instead, I start with the following equation from their paper, which is a generalization of (11) above to a setting with multiple sectors and multiple demographic groups (but, for simplicity, without the task complementary and labor-augmenting changes):
+Instead, I start with the following equation from their paper, which is a generalization of Equation (11) above to a setting with multiple sectors and multiple demographic groups (but, for simplicity, without the task complementary and labour-augmenting changes):

-$$d\ln w_g = \Theta_g \cdot \left(\frac{1}{\sigma}d\ln y + \frac{1}{\sigma}d\ln \zeta - \frac{1}{\sigma}d\ln \Gamma^{\text{auto}}\right).$$
+$$d \ln w_g = \Theta_g \cdot \left(\frac{1}{\sigma} d \ln y + \frac{1}{\sigma} d \ln \zeta - \frac{1}{\sigma} d \ln \Gamma^{\text{auto}} \right).$$

-Here, g refers to demographic group g, and following their paper, I will focus on 500 demographic groups, defined by education, age group, gender, ethnicity and native vs. foreignborn status.
-In addition, $d \ln y$ is the change in GDP resulting from the technology change (capturing the productivity effect), σ is the elasticity of substitution between tasks, and $\boldsymbol{\zeta}$ is the vector of induced industry shifts (e.g., because automation of tasks in one industry affects prices and causes a reallocation of spending across sectors).
-Most importantly, $d \ln \Gamma^{\text{auto}}$ is the vector of demographic group-level displacement caused by the technology shock-namely, it is a column vector of 500 entries, and Θ_g is the gth-row vector of the propagation matrix, which summarizes how the displacement of other demographic groups affects demographic group g (this is the reason why it is pre-multiplying the vectors of industry shifts and displacements for all groups).
+Here, g refers to demographic group g, and following their paper, I will focus on 500 demographic groups, defined by education, age group, gender, ethnicity and native versus foreign-born status.
+In addition, $d \ln y$ is the change in GDP resulting from the technology change (capturing the productivity effect), σ is the elasticity of substitution between tasks and ζ is the vector of induced industry shifts (e.g. because automation of tasks in one industry affects prices and causes a reallocation of spending across sectors).
+Most importantly, $d \ln \Gamma^{\rm auto}$ is the vector of demographic group-level displacement caused by the technology shock - namely, it is a column vector of 500 entries, and Θ_g is the gth-row vector of the propagation matrix, which summarizes how the displacement of other demographic groups affects demographic group g (this is the reason why it is premultiplying the vectors of industry shifts and displacements for all groups).

-The propagation matrix represents the full "ripple effects"-the impact of the displacement of one demographic group on others, as they leave the tasks they were previously performing and compete with other groups to be employed in other tasks.
-Such reallocations are the key channel via which direct productivity gains for a group may end up harming it (as my example in the previous section illustrated).
-They are also the mechanism via which the displacement of a demographic group may end up being more damaging to another demographic group.
+The propagation matrix represents the full 'ripple effects' - the impact of the displacement of one demographic group on others, as they leave the tasks they were previously performing and compete with other groups to be employed in other tasks.
+Such reallocations are the key channel through which direct productivity gains for a group may end up harming it (as my example in the previous section illustrated).
+They are also the mechanism through which the displacement of a demographic group may end up being more damaging to another demographic group.

-The ripple effects estimated in Acemoglu and Restrepo (2022) may be context-specific meaning that the magnitudes of these effects could be quite different for the tasks impacted by AI and automation technologies that my previous work focuses on.
+The ripple effects estimated in Acemoglu and Restrepo (2022) may be context-specific - meaning that the magnitudes of these effects could be quite different for the tasks impacted by AI and automation technologies that my previous work focuses on.
 Nevertheless, since it is impossible to estimate these ripple effects for the future impact of generative AI technologies, I will use these existing estimates.